mharrisonbit/HealthKitReader/README.md

      2. Select your target device/simulator
      3. Update the Bundle Identifier if needed
      4. Ensure your Apple Developer account is properly configured
+     5. Enable HealthKit capabilities in Xcode:
+        - Select your target
+        - Go to "Signing & Capabilities"
+        - Click "+" and add "HealthKit"

    - **Android Setup**
      1. Open the `android` folder in Android Studio